Logarithmic Density of Rank $\geq 1$ and Rank $\geq 2$ Genus-2 Jacobians and Applications to Hyperelliptic Curve Cryptography: Cryptographic motivation: Regev's quantum algorithm

 \subsubsection{\emph{The curves $C_a:y^2=x^5+a$.}}

-The Buhler-Koblitz curve 4GLV127-BK (see~\cite{BarbulescuBisson2024}) has equation $y^2=x^5+17$ and is a twist of $y^2+y=x^5$ (see~\cite{Buhler1998}).
+The Buhler--Koblitz curve 4GLV127-BK (see~\cite{BarbulescuBisson2024}) has equation $y^2=x^5+17$ and is a twist of $y^2+y=x^5$ (see~\cite{Buhler1998}).
 The curve is one of the most important in HECC, e.g. it was considered along the curve \emph{Generic1271} in~\cite{Bos2014}.
-It has CM and simple Jacobian (see \href{https://www.lmfdb.org/Genus2Curve/Q/3125/a/3125/1)}{LMFDB:4096.b.65536.1}).
-One of its twists, the curve $x^5+8$, is used in~\cite{Brown2005}.
+It has CM and simple Jacobian (see \href{https://www.lmfdb.org/Genus2Curve/Q/3125/a/3125/1}{LMFDB:4096.b.65536.1}).
+One of its twists, the curve $y^2=x^5+8$, is used in~\cite{Brown2005}.

+Problem~\ref{prob:twist} was solved for $y^2=x^5+17$ in~\cite{BarbulescuBisson2024}: an early-abort search enumerated the twists $y^2=x^5+17\delta$ for $1\leq \delta\leq 128\cdot 10^4$ in $448\,960$ core-seconds, about $125$ core-hours, and found twists up to rank~$7$.
+For the compatible finite-field instance used there, a rank-$6$ twist gives Regev parameter $8$ and an eightfold speedup over Shor; thus the search is worthwhile as offline preprocessing in that example.

-In an experiment, among the curves $y^2=x^5+a$ with $a\leq 10^5$ one has: \begin{itemize} \item $60794$ are squarefree (close to a theoretical proportion of $\zeta(2)^{-1}$); \item $3559$ of them have at least $3$ rational points of height $\leq 500$ on $C_a$ (this is implemented in Magma, see~\cite{Stoll2016}).
+In an experiment, we used a modified search which uses the particular properties of the simple CM curves.
+Among the curves $y^2=x^5+a$ with $a\leq 10^5$ one has: \begin{itemize} \item $60794$ are squarefree (this is close to $\zeta(2)^{-1}$, the theoretical proportion of squarefree positive integers, see \cite{Graham1981} or \cite{FouvryKlueners2007}*{page 467}); \item $3559$ of them have at least $3$ rational points of height $\leq 500$ on $C_a$ (this is implemented in Magma, see~\cite{Stoll2016}).
 Heuristically, when embedded in the Jacobian $J_a=\Jac(C_a)$ they are not torsion with high probability and we expect $\rank J_a\geq 3$. \item $\geq1663$ of them have a root number of opposite parity with respect to the lower bound obtained above, so the rank is larger than the previous bound.
-The root number can be computed by a closed formula proven in~\cite{Bisatt2022}. \item For all the above curves one computes in Magma a basis of the Mordell-Weil group.
-This is implemented in Magma \cite{magma} and PARI/GP \cite{parigp} only for genus 1 and~2.
-We find 15,11,2 and respectively 2 twists of rank 5,6,7 and respectively~8.
-For comparison, among approximately the same number of curves in~\cite{Booker2016} there are none of rank~$\geq 5$, which suggests that the curves $x^5+a$ have different logarithmic densities than the twists of a generic genus-2 curve. \end{itemize}
+The root number can be computed by a closed formula proven in~\cite{Bisatt2022}. \item For these curves one computes in Magma a basis of the Mordell--Weil group.
+This is implemented in Magma~\cite{magma} V2.27-6 and PARI/GP~\cite{parigp} version 2.18 only for genus $1$ and~$2$.
+We find $15,11,2,2$ twists of ranks $5,6,7,8$, respectively.
+If compatible with a finite-field target, a rank-$8$ example would give Regev parameter $10$; this enumeration was not recorded as a timed benchmark.
+For comparison, the similarly sized data set of~\cite{Booker2016} contains no genus-$2$ curve of rank $\geq 5$. \end{itemize}